 - If these men have persecuted the head of the house (i.e., me) how much more will they persecute the members of his house (Matt 10:25).

-- But don’t be afraid of these men because a day of reckoning is coming when their hypocrisy will be exposed for the sham it is (Matt 10:26).
+- But don’t be afraid of these men because a day of reckoning is coming when their hypocrisy will be exposed (Matt 10:26).

-- That scary One is your Father who loves you and cares for you (Mat 10:29).
+- That scary One is your Father who loves you and cares for you (Matt 10:29).

 - As you encounter the opposition of wicked men, remember that Almighty God is for you and will vindicate you.
-So don’t be afraid (Mat 10:30).
+So don’t be afraid (Matt 10:30).

-- Indeed, don’t even worry about what you will eat and wear, etc. (Lu 12:22).
-As you seek the kingdom your loving Father will take care of all your needs (Lu 21:31).
+- Indeed, don’t even worry about what you will eat and wear, etc. (Luke 12:22).
+As you seek the kingdom your loving Father will take care of all your needs (Luke 21:31).

-- So I say again, do not be afraid, little flock, for your Father is pleased to give you the kingdom (Luk 12:32).
+- So I say again, do not be afraid, little flock, for your Father is pleased to give you the kingdom (Luke 12:32).